PaiNamrata/Tableau_Projects/README.md

-# Tableau_Projects
-Created a Tableau Project
+# This is a Tableau Personal Project
+# In this project I have designed a dashboard for a Superstore data
+# We have 2 filters which are regi